 The recoverable amount is considered to be the greater of market value less necessary sales costs or value in use, determined by calculating the present value of estimated future cash flows.
-The Company generally uses value in use as the parameter for calculating impairment losses unless there is evidence of a purchase-sale transaction, in which case the reference value is the transaction price.
+The Company generally uses value in use as the parameter for calculating impairment losses unless there is evidence of a purchase-sale transaction, in which case the transaction price provides the reference value.
 It is also worth noting that, if the asset is identifiable and does not generate cash flows independently, the recoverable amount of the cash-generating unit to which the asset belongs is calculated.